Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer: Overview of experiments and results

 On existing quantum hardware one can execute in practice a few Trotter steps.
 From our tensor network simulations of the Trotterized circuits (see ~\Cref{app:tn_sims}), we learned that we would likely require Krylov dimensions (i.e. numbers of timesteps) somewhere in the range of 10-20 in order to sample all of the support configurations within a reasonable total number of shots, and the corresponding circuit depths and gate counts are not currently feasible.
 As a way around this, we hybridize our time-evolution constructions a second time by introducing partial approximate quantum compilation.

-Approximate quantum compilation (AQC) is a strategy for compressing quantum circuits into lower depth and gate count ans\"atze, when tensor network simulation of the circuits is feasible as in our case.
+Approximate quantum compilation (AQC) is a strategy for compressing quantum circuits into lower depth and gate count ans\"atze.
 Details are given in \Cref{app:aqc_tensor}, but the results in our case are circuits of fixed CZ depth 24 that approximate timesteps 1 through 20.
 These AQC circuits decay exponentially (with respect to number of timesteps) in their fidelity to the ideal states from the Trotter circuits, but they provide a means for reaching higher numbers of timesteps with at least some approximation.

 Our full hybrid strategy is to implement each AQC circuit, then append 0, 1, or 2 Trotter steps using the hybrid Trotterization discussed above.
-The motivation for this is that it essentially combines two different decays of signal: from the AQC we have a decay due to coherent error (we are preparing the ``wrong'' state), while from the Trotter approximations we have a decay that is well-modeled by Pauli noise channels, i.e. dominated by incoherent error.
+As discussed above, the motivation for this is that it combines two different types of signal decay: from the AQC we have a decay due to coherent error (we are preparing the ``wrong'' state), while from the Trotter approximations we have a decay that is well-modeled by Pauli noise channels, i.e. dominated by incoherent error.
 So with this approach we end up with three formally redundant implementations of each number of timesteps: for example, for 16 timesteps we have 16-step AQC, 15-step AQC plus 1 Trotter step, and 14-step AQC plus 2 Trotter steps, which represent different combinations of coherent and incoherent errors.
 The total classical computational resource usage for transpilation of the circuits was about 377 core-hours (see \Cref{app:transpilation} for details).

 The only hyperparameter for SKQD other than the Krylov dimension is the timestep $\Delta t$.
 In the original SKQD paper~\cite{yu2025quantum}, the theoretical analysis suggests that $\Delta t=\pi/\|H\|$ is the correct choice.
 However, numerical and experimental experience from both the prior study, and the earlier stages of this project suggest that a significantly larger $\Delta t$ leads to faster convergence in practice.
 For our experiment, we chose $\Delta t=25\pi/\|H\|$.
 See \Cref{app:tn_sims} for details.